rapidsai/raft/docs/source/raft_ann_benchmarks.md

     rapidsai/raft-ann-bench:23.12a-cuda11.8-py3.10
 ```

-This will drop you into a command line in the container, with the `raft_ann_benchmarks` python package ready to use, as was described in the prior [conda section](#conda):
+This will drop you into a command line in the container, with the `raft-ann-bench` python package ready to use, as described in the [conda section](#conda) above:

 ```
 (base) root@00b068fbb862:/home/rapids#